gracengure/Quickpick_Grocery_Store_Frontend/README.md

 * Product Pages: Detailed product listings with comprehensive Product Details Pages for in-depth information.
 * About Page: Outlines the objectives of the website.
 * Contact Page: Includes inquiry forms for direct communication.
-* User Profile: Allows users to manage their profile details and view their order history.
+* User Profile management: Allows users to log in/Sign up and securely sign out when necessary, ensuring personalized and secure user interactions.
-* Authentication: Functionalities for login, signup, and logout using tokens stored in localStorage.
+* Authentication: Functionalities for login, signup, and sign out using tokens stored in localStorage.

 #### Project Solutions
 The project addresses several key solutions to ensure its effectiveness and usability: